-If you’re looking to keep costs down, Razer’s Seiren X, the little mic that could, is your best option.
-Featuring much of the bigger Seiren Elite’s looks and functionality, it’s available for $94 at the time of writing and looks great on any desktop, thanks to Razer’s patented ‘all black except these retina-shattering bright green bits’ color scheme.
+If you’re looking to keep costs down, Razer’s Seiren X, the little mic that could, may be your best option.
+Featuring much of the bigger Seiren Elite’s looks and functionality, it’s available for $70 at the time of writing and looks great on any desktop, thanks to Razer’s patented ‘all black except these retina-shattering bright green bits’ color scheme.
 It's also available in a classy mercury white and stand-out quartz pink.

 There’s just one polar pattern here, supercardioid.
 That’s an unusual pattern.
 It's even more directional than hypercardioid and is intended to cut out all external noise in order to emphasize the single voice or sound source in front of it.
 In our testing, we found this to be an effective approach.
 The Seiren X was decent at cutting out the mechanical clatter from even the best gaming keyboards, particularly when we got right up in its grille.

 The Seiren X also a fantastic option for mobile setups.
 We’re not suggesting you’d pull the Seiren X out in the middle of a bus ride and start streaming, but if you travel a lot and play, stream, podcast or record from events and hotel rooms, the reduced size and weight of Razer’s mini mic in your bag and on your desk pays dividends.

 Read: Razer Seiren X review

 Whether you like to croon some tunes during or after your Twitch stream, this music-centric microphone is a great choice.
 Beyerdynamic is a respected name in pro audio, and the company’s expertise in the studio carries over beautifully in this compact, no-fuss USB mic.